Climate and Methane

 -

-The Wyoming Department of Environmental Quality (WDEQ) has started the rulemaking process to implement standards reducing methane rom the oil and gas sector.
-This process, known as a state implementation plan, or SIP, will implement the federal EPA methane rule finalized in spring 2024.
-The process will also ensure that Wyoming is taking the lead in regulating air pollution under the Clean Air Act and adopting a SIP that’s best for Wyoming communities.
+The Wyoming Department of Environmental Quality (WDEQ) is in the process of developing a state plan to reduce methane from the oil and gas sector.
+This process, known as a state implementation plan, or SIP, will implement federal EPA methane standards and ensure the state is regulating air pollution under the Clean Air Act by adopting a SIP that’s best for Wyoming communities.

 Email jess@westernleaders.org to learn how you can engage in this process.